stevethomas13/estate-x/README.md

 # Estate X - A Modern Real Estate Marketplace

 Welcome to **Estate X**, a full-stack real estate marketplace application built using the **MERN stack** (MongoDB, Express.js, React, and Node.js).
-This project is designed to help users buy, sell, and search for properties with advanced features such as authentication, property management, and a rich user experience.
-Estate X was inspired by the [Full-stack MERN Real Estate App](https://www.youtube.com/@reactproject) course and is a complete implementation of a modern real estate platform.
+This project is designed to help users buy, sell and search for properties with advanced features such as authentication, property management and a rich user experience.

 ## 🚀 Project Overview